Water Features On My Patio

 Here’s Ivy taking a nap on the couch.

-Yesterday a maintenance man had to come to change out something in my bathtub.
-He laid the plastic packaging the part came in on the floor.
+Yesterday, a maintenance man came to change something in my bathtub.
+He laid the plastic packaging that the part came in on the floor.

-Ivy grabbed up that plastic in her mouth and came into the living room to hide it behind my chair.
+Ivy grabbed that plastic in her mouth and went into the living room to hide it behind my chair.

-I heard the guy say something like: “Well, you grabbed that plastic and took off with it, didn’t you?”
+I heard the guy say, “Well, you grabbed that plastic and took off with it, didn’t you?”

-When he came in here, I told him that Ivy loves to grab things that are new to the apartment and take off with them.
+When he came into the living room, I told him that Ivy loves to grab new things from the apartment and take off with them.

 I don’t know why she does that.
-But then I don’t know why Ivy does most anything.
+But then I don’t understand why Ivy does anything.

 Ivy’s Newest Strange Habit:

 Ivy has this thing now where she comes to the side of my chair where I’m sitting.
-She sits on her hind legs and puts one paw on my arm and says “meow” one time.
+She sits on her hind legs, puts one paw on my arm, and says “meow” once.
 Ivy isn’t much of a “meower.”

-This means she wants me to pet her.
-So I reach around and pet her.
-Then she sprawls out on the floor where I can no longer reach her.
+This means she wants me to pet her, so I reach around and pet her.
+Then she sprawls out on the floor, and I can no longer reach her.

-However, she is happy as long as I keep my left hand in her general vicinity and wiggle my fingers.
-I’m no longer petting her, but she lays there on the floor, perfectly content, as though I am.
+However, she is happy as long as I keep my left hand in her vicinity and wiggle my fingers.
+I’m no longer petting her, but she lies there on the floor, perfectly content, as though I am.

-She continues to lay there, stomach up, as though her tummy is being petted.
+She continues to lie there, stomach up, as though her tummy is being petted.

 My Herb Pot:

-The lemon balm will grow tall fairly quickly and I’ll have to keep that and the mint clipped back.
+The lemon balm will grow tall fairly quickly, and I’ll have to keep that, as well as the mint, clipped back.

 That’s it for my outdoor plants and water features today.